-On August 23, 2021, the Trust on behalf of USCI entered into a Commodity Futures Customer Agreement with RCG Division of Marex Spectron, now Marex North America, LLC ("MNA") to serve as an FCM for USCI.
-This agreement requires MNA to provide services to USCI in connection with the purchase and sale of futures that may be purchased or sold by or through MNA for USCI's account, as applicable.
-Under this agreement, USCI pays MNA commissions for executing and clearing trades on its behalf.
+On August 23, 2021, the Trust on behalf of USCI entered into a Commodity Futures Customer Agreement with Marex North America, LLC ("MNA") to serve as an FCM for USCI.
+On July 14, 2023, Marex Capital Markets, Inc. ("MCM") assumed the rights and obligations of MNA vis-àvis USCI following the transfer of MNA's futures clearing business to MCM as part of an internal reorganization.
+The Commodity Futures Customer Agreement requires MCM to provide services to USCI in connection with the purchase and sale of futures contracts and Other Commodity-Related Investments that may be purchased or sold by or through MCM for USCI's account.
+Under this agreement, USCI pays MCM commissions for executing and clearing trades on behalf of USCI.

-MNA's primary address is 140 E 4th Street, 10th Floor, New York, NY 10017.
-MNA is registered in the United States with FINRA as a broker-dealer and with the CFTC as an FCM.
-MNA is a member of various U.S. futures exchanges.
+MCM's primary address is 140 East 45th Street, 10th Floor, New York, NY 10017.
+MCM is registered in the United States with FINRA as a broker-dealer and with the CFTC as an FCM.
+MCM is a member of various U.S. futures and securities exchanges.

-MNA is a large broker dealer subject to many different complex legal and regulatory requirements.
-As a result, certain of MNA's regulators may from time to time conduct investigations, initiate enforcement proceedings and/or enter into settlements with MNA with respect to issues raised in various investigations.
-MNA complies fully with its regulators in all investigations which may be conducted and in all settlements it may reach.
+MCM is a large broker dealer subject to many different complex legal and regulatory requirements.
+As a result, certain of MCM's regulators may from time to time conduct investigations, initiate enforcement proceedings and/or enter into settlements with MCM with respect to issues raised in various investigations.
+MCM complies fully with its regulators in all investigations which may be conducted and in all settlements it may reach.
+Except as indicated below, there have been no material civil, administrative, or criminal proceedings pending, on appeal, or concluded against MCM or its principals in the past five (5) years.